I remember the last time I saw you.

 I don’t think we ever really had a conversation in all of those 20 years.

-that you and I had a connection.
+But somehow I knew you knew that you and I had a connection.

 I think we shared a similar wounding…